-Penis cancer is a disease in which malignant (cancer) cells form in the tissues of the penis.
+Penile cancer is a disease in which malignant (cancer) cells form in the tissues of the penis.
 It is usually rare and a slow growing cancer if caught early before further spreading.
 The chances of survival are high and around 75% of men diagnosed with penile cancer will survive the disease.
+Unfortunately, most men tend to ignore potential penile cancer symptoms for some time, which leads to a subsequent delay in diagnosis.
+Penile cancer is usually found on the glands or foreskin of the penis but can also occur on the shaft of the penis.
+Almost all penile cancers begin in the skin of the penis.

 Signs & Symptoms